bertkesj/EpiFunctions/README.md

 Additionally, while Cox regression generally imposes the ‘proportional hazards’ assumption, that same assumption is also imposed in the poisson regressions.
-In this setting, the proportional hazard assumption assumes that the effect of risk is the same across ages (i.e. there is no interaction between the time-scale age and exposure).
-It is a result from how the risk function is defined, which is the same in both these analyses.
+In this setting, the proportional hazard assumption assumes that the effect of exposure on risk is the same across ages (i.e. there is no interaction between the time-scale age and exposure).
+It is a result from how the risk function is defined, which is the same in both types of regression.

 Finally, while the above examples can be replicated through existing packages, the current package allows for two extenstions: